How a trial in Texas changed the story of abortion rights in America

 A new poll by the nonpartisan research firm PerryUndem that explored the impact of a "viability limit" on support for abortion ballot measures found that voters were 15 percentage points more likely to support ballot measures when they contained no government regulations on abortion over those that restricted abortion later in pregnancy.

-The Texas lawsuit has highlighted the myriad reasons women and their families (at least two husbands were in the Austin courtroom) require abortion care throughout an entire pregnancy, Donley said.
+The Texas lawsuit has highlighted the myriad reasons women and their families (husbands joined their testifying wives in the Austin courtroom) require abortion care throughout an entire pregnancy, Donley said.

 In considering doing away with any limits on abortion, "we don't have to trust that women are perfect, benevolent mothers," Donley said.
 "We just have to believe they are rational actors."